 Outdoor movie nights are a wonderful way to either enjoy an evening with family and friends or fill your cinematic cravings solo.
 But before choosing a flick, consider adding one of the best outdoor projectors to your setup in order to help elevate your movie night.

 Though similar to the classroom/office projectors many people are familiar with, outdoor projectors are significantly brighter, have a clearer picture, and can be used on larger screens than models intended for slideshow presentations.

 With outdoor projectors becoming increasingly popular, there are more and more to choose from, with varying prices and specifications.
-Read on to learn about the features to look for and to find out why the products listed below are considered among the best outdoor projectors on the market.
-Then get ready for some cinema under the stars.
+Read on to learn about the features to look for and to find out why the products listed below are curated picks for the best outdoor projectors on the market.

-- BEST BANG FOR THE BUCK: Optoma HD146X High Performance Projector
+- BEST OVERALL: Optoma HD146X High Performance Projector

 - RUNNER UP: Epson Home Cinema 3800 4K 3LCD Projector

-- BEST 4K RESOLUTION: Benq HT3550 4K Home Theater Projector with HDR10
+- UPGRADE PICK: Benq HT3550 4K Home Theater Projector with HDR10

 - BEST FOR 3D VIEWING: Optoma HD141X1080p 3D DLP Home Theater Projector